sarahdini-design/ontario-ed-performance-analysis/README.md

 ### Finding

-The five-year classification showed several different patterns across the 64 Ontario hospital corporations:
+When I looked at the five-year pattern for each corporation, the results fell into several different groups:

 - **25** did not show a persistent gap in either measure.
 - **15** showed a persistent gap only in admitted-patient ED stay.